Test ID: TVRNA Trichomonas vaginalis, Nucleic Acid Amplification, Varies

 4. Cap tube securely and label tube with patient's entire name and collection date and time.

-Specimen Type: ThinPrep Specimen (Endocervix)
+Specimen Type: ThinPrep Specimen (Endocervix/Cervix)

 Supplies: Aptima Thin Prep Transport Tube (T652)